Fox-ML-infrastructure/Fox-v1-infra/ENFORCEMENT.md

 The Additional Permission terminates **immediately and without notice** if:

-- protections for LGBTQ+ individuals are weakened, removed, or not enforced,
+- protections for **ANY** marginalized group are weakened, removed, or not enforced,

+- the institution protects some minorities while discriminating against others (cherry-picking protections),

 - the software is used for any financial profit-seeking activity,

 - the software is used for proprietary trading, alpha research, market-making, or speculative activity,

-- any benefit is used to harm, surveil, suppress, or disadvantage LGBTQ+ people,
+- any benefit is used to harm, surveil, suppress, or disadvantage **ANY** marginalized people,

 - the institution denies verification or fails to provide documentation,

 - the institution or its representatives have engaged in harassment, discrimination, professional sabotage, or abuse toward the creator,

-- the institution has a documented record of discrimination against LGBTQ+ individuals,
+- the institution has a documented record of discrimination against **ANY** marginalized groups,

 - the institution uses the software in systems that harass, target, discriminate, surveil, or harm marginalized groups.